Game Design: How Did We Do It for Heroes?

 f.
 Joshua effect

-When God gave the Amorites over to Israel, Joshua asked Him to freeze the sun and moon.
+When God gave the Amorites over to Israel, Joshua asked God to freeze the sun and moon.

 “Sun, stand still over Gibeon, and you, moon, over the Valley of Aijalon” (Joshua 10:12, NIV).

-”So the sun stood still, and the moon stopped, till the nation avenged itself on its enemies” (verse 13).
+”So the sun stood still, and the moon stopped, till the nation avenged itself on its enemies” (verse 13, NIV).

-Just like that, the Joshua effect freezes time for 5 seconds.
-It gives you more time to decide about the answer to the question.
+Just like that, the Joshua effect freezes time for 5 seconds, giving you more time to figure out the answer to the question.

 g.
 Jesus effect